magejosh/7D2D_v1_mods/Scent of Prey/README.md

 ![I'm in danger Ralph](https://media.tenor.com/sj0E0izDFH0AAAAM/im-in-danger-ralph.gif)

-Makes raw meat and animal fat a dangerous idea.
-Doing makes you smell like prey, and all the predators and zombies will smell you from farther away and pursue you longer trying to chase your smell.
+Makes carrying raw meat and animal fat a dangerous idea.
+Doing so makes you smell like prey, and all the predators and zombies will smell you from farther away and pursue you longer trying to chase your smell.

 ## Features